 DVR can only coordinate activities and resources to provide comprehensive, high-quality, customer-centered services, including supportive services to individuals that have a permanent disability whose disability creates a barrier for them to prepare for, obtain, maintain/retain sustainable employment and self-sufficiency.
-Given VR's eligibility requirements and the fact that all of the individuals in the groups listed above may have a disability with barriers to employment; it is reasonable to assume that individuals within each group may be eligible for VR services
+Given VR's eligibility requirements and the fact that all of the individuals in the groups listed above may have a disability with barriers to employment; it is reasonable to assume that individuals within each group may be eligible for VR services.

-Currently, VR does not have the staff capacity nor the funding to provide services to a substantial increase in the number of eligible clients; therefore, it is necessary for VR to continue planning on how (efficiently, timely, cost-effectively) to coordinate activities and resources with core partners.
+Currently, VR does not have the staff capacity nor the funding for services to substantially increase the number of eligible clients we can provide services.
+Therefore it is necessary for VR to continue planning on how (efficiently, timely, cost-effectively) to coordinate activities and resources with the CORE partners.